renderedtext/elixir-base-image/README.md

 # Elixir base image
-Docker base image used by usvc tool and all projects generated with it.
+Docker base image for Elixir language used by usvc tool and projects generated with it.